sybrew/the-seo-framework/readme.txt

 		* JS Event `tsf-updated-block-editor-${type}` is now available.
 		* JS file `utils.js` is now available and considered "common"; it contains two public methods: `debounce` and `delay`.
 		* JS file `ui.js` is now available and considered "common"; it handles notices and contains two public methods: `fadeIn`, `fadeOut`, and `traceAnimation`.
+		* JS file `termSlugs.js` is now available and loaded with `post.js`, `term.js`, and `le.js`; it handles term selections to update the canonical URLs accordingly.
+It has an advanced caching system to prevent repeated lookups.
 		* JS Events `tsf-updated-block-editor` and `tsf-updated-block-editor-${type}` now respond to `'slug'` type changes.
 		* jQuery Event `tsf-updated-gutenberg-${type}` now also respond to `'slug'` type changes.
 			* But this event is deprecated.
 Use the JS Event `tsf-updated-block-editor-${type}` instead.